by Beth Derby

 Any development company worth its salt can do these things.
 We’ve learned the differentiation comes in proactive and thoughtful communication.

 An ASC is an idea before it becomes a concrete building.
 That idea is developed by surgeons and health systems.
 Sometimes when that idea is communicated to design and construction experts, the partnership’s image of their center gets lost in translation.
-Our role is to deal with design and construction experts who have spent years optimizing ASC design and build and combine it with the partnership’s wish list
+Our role is to deal with design and construction experts who have spent years optimizing ASC design and building and combining it with the partnership’s wish list

 An adept information assessor and transmitter, a mediator between the stakeholders that understands construction needs as well as clinical needs, can facilitate the development process, making sure all sides have the information they need to be successful and satisfied.
-Compass provides guidance and facilitates cross communication, which shrinks project timelines and moves the project from an idea to the partners’ dream ASC, while meeting all necessary construction and regulatory requirements.
+Compass provides guidance and facilitates cross-communication, which shrinks project timelines and moves the project from an idea to the partners’ dream ASC, while meeting all necessary construction and regulatory requirements.

 Case Migration Brings a New Set of Problems to Solve

 As high acuity cases migrate to ASCs, there are new questions and problems to solve.
 One is facility size.
 To state the obvious, the ASC financial model only works if you build out only as much square footage as you need to do the type and number of cases available.
-We’ve found alternative ways to meet clinical needs of a program without building to excess, and if you reduce the facility overall by 500-1000 square feet at $550/sq foot, you’ve just saved a lot of money.
+We’ve found alternative ways to meet the clinical needs of a program without building to excess, and if you reduce the facility overall by 500-1000 square feet at $550/sq foot, you’ve just saved a lot of money.

 That said, for joints and spine, ORs need to be bigger than they have been, but they don’t need to be as big as many might think.
 New hospital ORs are being built bigger than ASC ORs need to be, but in an ASC, you can do any case in a 450-500 square foot OR.